Students

 ORIGINAL MATERIAL

 At least two-thirds of an entry must consist of original material, unless previously produced material has been given some unique and creative treatment.
 Entrants must specifically identify and give credit to all non-original material included in the entry.
-This includes music use.
+This includes music as well as use of video or graphic templates.

 LANGUAGE(S)